loopbackio/loopback.io/pages/en/lb2/Push-notifications.md

 ## Use the LoopBack push notification sample application

 {% include important.html content="
-If you are creating your own LoopBack server application, skip this section and go to [Set up your LoopBack application to send push notifications](#set-up-your-loopback-application-to-send-push-notifications)." %}
+If you are creating your own LoopBack server application, skip this section and go to [Set up your LoopBack application to send push notifications](#set-up-your-loopback-application-to-send-push-notifications).
+" %}

 First, download the sample app: